nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 ### Crm.System

-## Highlights of challenges
+## A deeper look

-The core challenge is that the CRM system (`Crm.System`) is modeled differently and behave differently from what the contract (`BusinessApi.Contracts`) says.
+The core challenge is that the CRM system (`Crm.System`) is both modeled differently and behave differently from what the contract (`BusinessApi.Contracts`) says.
 The adapter (`Crm.NexusAdapter.Service`) is where we add code to translate between the contract and the actual system.
 The code for this is located in the `Capabilities.OnBoarding.Logic` part of that project.

+###

 ### The data model differs